Aiqudo Announces Global Voice Assistant Agreement with Motorola

 About Aiqudo

-Aiqudo (pronounced: "eye-cue-doe") is a Voice AI pioneer that connects the nascent world of voice interfaces to the useful, mature world of mobile apps through its Voice-to-Action platform.
+Silicon Valley headquartered Aiqudo (pronounced: "eye-cue-doe") has an engineering office in Belfast Northern Ireland and is a Voice AI pioneer that connects the nascent world of voice interfaces to the useful, mature world of mobile apps through its Voice-to-Action platform.
 It lets people use natural voice commands to execute actions in mobile apps across devices.
 Aiqudo's SaaS platform uses machine learning (AI) to understand natural-language voice commands and then triggers instant actions via mobile apps, enabling consumers to get things done quickly and easily.

 Aiqudo's proprietary technology is covered by more than 30 granted patents and patent applications.
 Aiqudo's technology is delivered in a scalable approach to creating voice-enabled actions without APIs or developer dependencies.